annadante/YearInReview/README.md

-# producthunt-posts
+# Analyzing ProductHunt launches

-Get posts on producthunt
+Creating a csv directory from producthunt launches and visualizing the data